Expensify/App/docs/articles/expensify-classic/getting-started/Using-The-App.md

 <div id="expensify-classic" markdown="1">
 # Overview
 The Expensify mobile app is the ultimate expense management solution that makes it effortless to track and submit your receipts and expenses.
 Use the app to snap a picture of your receipts, categorize and submit expenses, and even review and approve expense reports.

-# How to smart scan
+# How to install the Expensify app

-To get started with Smartscan:
+To get started with Expensify on your mobile device, you need to download the app:
-1. Open the app.
-2. Click request money.
-3. Allow permissions.
-4. Take a photo of a receipt.
+1. Visit the App Store (iOS) or Google Play Store (Android).
+2. Search for "Expensify" and select the official Expensify app.
+3. Tap "Download" or "Install."

 Once the app is installed, open it and log in with your Expensify credentials.
 If you don't have an Expensify account, you can create one during the sign-up process.
 # How to enable on push notifications
 Push notifications keep you informed about expense approvals, reimbursements, and more.
 To enable push notifications: